• Skip to primary navigation

 Why are earthworms segmented?

-If you look at an earthworm you can see the body is made up of lots of segments, underneath the segments are muscles which contract and relax allowing the worm to move.
+If you look at an earthworm, you can see its body is made up of many segments.
+Underneath the segments are muscles that contract and relax, allowing the worm to move.

 Can earthworms breathe?